 This post may contain affiliate links, which means I may earn a commission for purchases made through these links.
 Please read my full disclosure for more info.

-Certification is the most important thing you need to teach English as a second language.
+ESL certification is the most important thing you need to teach English as a second language.
+It is proof that you have completed the standardized training to teach English as a second language to people whose primary language is not English.

 In this guide, you’ll learn: